 Phew, hope you’ve enjoyed reading this guide as much as I did collecting all these insights for it!
 If you’re still with me, I have a bonus segment of this article - the examples of mobile applications that we successfully built and launched here at Monterail:

-As you can see, developing a successful mobile application in 2022 is more challenging than ever.
-It requires a fair amount of planning as well as a 360-degree approach where you define your ‘why’, choosing the best design and software development teams, thinking about your marketing strategy, reaching out to beta users and communities that may be interested in your product before the actual development work and your app release.
+As you can see, developing a successful mobile application in 2023 is more challenging than ever.
+It requires a fair amount of planning as well as a 360-degree approach where you define your ‘why’, choosing the best design and software development teams, thinking about your marketing strategy, and reaching out to beta users and communities that may be interested in your product before the actual development work and your app release.

 While it may appear next to impossible, I strongly believe that with the right approach, you can still build a great application - it’s important to remember here that the number of mobile app users is and will continue to grow and there are still some untapped areas and problems that need to be urgently solved with no other way than technology.

 If you need support in developing an outstanding mobile application, reach out to our mobile app team, and we will be happy to answer all of your questions: